-Prerequisite(s): COM 189 or COM 230 and COM 241 or COM 270.
+Prerequisite(s): Networking Technologies-COM 189.
 The prerequisites may be waived in lieu of two years of verifiable job experience in the computer networking field

 COM 222 COMPUTER LOGIC

 This course is a study of the documentation, logic, psuedocode, and flowcharting techniques used in typical applications programs and includes current structured design techniques.